flyingmachine/nanoc-blog/content/programming/boot-clj.md

 draft: true
 ---

+Build tools are known to inspire the entire gamut of emotions from bored impatience to Homeric rage (I'm looking at you, Grunt).
+Personally, I've never given them much thought; they've always seemed like tedious overhead, an unfortunate necessity for getting *real work* done.

-On the surface, [Boot](http://boot-clj.com/), the new Clojure ecosystem creation of Micha Niskin and Alan Dipert, is "merely" an easy-to-use, convenient way to build Clojure applications and run Clojure tasks from the command line.
-But if you dig a little deeper, you'll see that Boot is like the lisped-up philosophical lovechild of Git and Unix.
-It goes beyond providing a few conveniences; it asks, "What is the essence of a build tool?
-What kinds of behaviors should it support?"
-The result is a platform that provides solid abstractions that enable you to create isolated, composable tasks.
-In the same way that core.async gives you the tools to reason about isolated, concurrent processes that communicate in an easily-understood way, Boot gives you the tools to reason about tasks.
-In the same way that Unix processes have the common abstraction of file handles, including standard input and standard output, Boot provides a way to communicate between tasks.
+Recently, though, I've started learning about [Boot](http://boot-clj.com/), and it's made me believe that build programming can actually be interesting.
+Created by Micha Niskin and Alan Dipert, Boot is a completely controversy-free addition to the Clojure tooling landscape.
+On the surface, it's "merely" a convenient way to build Clojure applications and run Clojure tasks from the command line.
+But dig a little deeper and you'll see that Boot is like the lisped-up lovechild of Git and Unix, providing abstractions that make it much more pleasant to write code that exists at the intersection of your operating system and your application.

+In the same way that the Unix process abstraction allows you to reason about programs as isolated units of logic that can be easily composed into a pipeline through the `STDIN` and `STDOUT` file descriptors, Boot provides the Task abstraction to define units of logic with the Fileset, another abstraction, as the communication medium.

 That's a lot of high-level description, which hopefully is great for when you want to hook someone's attention, which hopefully I have now